JackpotRising/jr-docs/homebase/integration.md

 ![Screenshot](media/game/005.png)

-**How To Embed a YouTube Trailer**
+**YouTube Embed URL**
 * Navigate to your YouTube video in a browser
 * Tap the SHARE option below the video
 * Copy the Video ID from the sharable URL (highlighted in red below)
 * Create your embed URL using the Video ID like so: `https://www.youtube.com/embed/{videoid}`
-* Add the embed URL to the "YouTube Game Trailer URL" field within Homebase

 ![Screenshot](media/game/006.png)

+?> You may open the generated URL directly in your browser to test it

 **Image Size Requirements**
-* Icon: 512x512
+* Game Icon: 512x512
 * Backsplash (Horizontal): 1200x300
 * Backsplash (Vertical): 300x1200

+!> Your backsplash image is intended to be overlapped by other UI elements.
+This is not a banner and should not include text or other prominent imagery

-#### 4. Notificiations
+#### 4. Notificiations (optional)

-You may optionally integrate a [OneSignal](https://onesignal.com/ ':target=_blank') account to enable Push Notifications within the platform.
+You can choose to optionally integrate a [OneSignal](https://onesignal.com/ ':target=_blank') account to enable Push Notifications for your game.

+![Screenshot](media/game/007.png)

 ?> Get your OneSignal App ID from the [OneSignal Dashboard](https://documentation.onesignal.com/docs/accounts-and-keys#section-keys-ids ':target=_blank')

-![Screenshot](media/game/007.png)

 **Notification Examples**